At least one person dead after DHL cargo plane crashes into house in Lithuania

 The Boeing 737 which was travelling from Leipzig, Germany was heading to Lithuania's capital city Vilnius when it crashed at around 5.30am local time (3.30am GMT), shortly before landing at the airport.

-Local reports said three others on board the flight, including the pilot, survived the crash, as well as 12 members of the home who were safely evacuated.
+Local reports said three crew members, one Spanish, one German and one Lithuanian, including the pilots, survived the crash, as well as 12 members of the home who were safely evacuated.

 All four on board are now accounted for.
 There were no reported casualties on the ground.